 Give it the appropriate amount of light for the new growth to come in compact.

 To fix this, you can try moving your succulent to a location with more light.
 A south- or west-facing window is often a good choice, as these locations tend to receive plenty of bright, indirect sunlight.

-Finally, you can also try fertilizing your succulent to encourage more compact growth.
-Use a balanced succulent fertilizer according to the package instructions, and be sure to water your plant regularly to keep the soil evenly moist.
+Finally, you can also try fertilizing your succulent to encourage more compact growth as long as there’s enough light.
+Use a balanced, but dilute succulent fertilizer, and be sure to water your plant regularly to keep the soil evenly moist.
 With the right care, your succulent should start producing more compact, healthy growth in no time.

 You might also be watering your succulents too much.

 Etiolated succulents grow really fast.
 Could your watering habits be contributing to etiolation?
 If you have etiolated succulents, try holding back their water to slow the stretching.